 Many nonprofits don't use skilled volunteers—also called pro bono work—as often as they should.
 Ask your local corporate foundations if they have a skilled volunteer program, or apply for a pro bono grant through the Taproot Foundation.

 The Corporation for National & Community Service has a toolkit to help nonprofits get ready to use skills-based volunteers.
 You can also post your openings for volunteers with professional skills at Catchafire, an online matching service.

 Don't Tolerate a Caste System in Your Office

+In some nonprofit offices, there are paid managers or staff who go out to lunch daily, while the clerical staff and volunteers ate egg salad sandwiches in the break room, meanwhile holding down the fort until the managers returned.
 What a way to make clerical staff and volunteers feel like second-class citizens.
 Find ways to be inclusive and make everyone feel that they are vital to something very important.

-Act Quickly When Volunteers Show Interest
+Act Quickly When They Show Interest

-Keep an Open Mind About What Kinds of Jobs Volunteers Might Fill
+Keep an Open Mind

 Yes, you might have a list of basic roles that you are always shopping for, but when your interview reveals other possibilities, don't be bound by precedent and rules.
-Don't hesitate to create a volunteer job that fits that particular person, his talents, and interests.
+Don't hesitate to create a volunteer job that fits that particular person, their talents, and interests.
 You might be able to relieve a paid staff member of some task and shift it to a volunteer.
 That should allow your paid staff the time to spend time on other pressing duties.
 It should never, however, expose a paid staff person to possible job loss.

 The bottom line is that it is to no one's benefit to cut costs by deliberately cutting staff and replacing them with volunteers, but there may be creative ways to enable volunteers to fill some roles if you do it wisely.